 40% – 5 Year Treasuries

-This brings us to the Simple Money Portfolio (so named because it is the central focus of the investing guidance in my forthcoming personal finance book, Simple Money).
-Using the analysis above, it translates the various appropriate indices (in which you can’t actually invest) into those in which you can:
+This brings us to the Simple Money Portfolio (so named because it is the central focus of the investing guidance in my comprehensive personal finance book, Simple Money).

-How, you should ask, can a simple, index-based portfolio outperform most professional investors while taking less risk?
+How, you should ask, can a simple, index-based portfolio outperform so many professional investors while taking less risk?

 - It diversifies the stock-based investments across a broad range of asset classes that historically have rewarded investors with higher returns than the broader market (small cap stocks and value stocks).